yarisvt/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/getting-started/with-tyk-self-managed-as-provider.md

 4. Save your changes

-### How to find the Secret and Org ID inside your Tyk Dashboard
+### How to find the Secret and Org ID inside your Tyk Dashboard?

 1. Select **Users** from the **System Management** section.
 2. In the users list, click **Edit** for your user.